novotnyj/http-helper/README.md

 * curl
 * pecl_http

 Curl works nice (except CURLOPT_FOLLOWLOCATION and open_basedir or safe_mode).
-But I didn't like coding it in C-like style, I wanted something object oriented.
+But I didn't like coding in C-like style.
+I wanted something object oriented.

 HttpRequest from pecl_http was ok for my usage and it is object oriented.
 But I had to install pecl_http everywere I wanted to use it.